 Silver fillings have been used in dentistry since 1826.
 They consist of mercury, silver, copper, tin, and other trace metals.
 Together these metals mix to form an alloy which is commonly known as a silver filling.
 The use of mercury in the fillings has resulted in widespread safety concerns and a history full of controversy.
 Despite the bad reputation, silver fillings continue to be placed because of the high survival rate, low cost, and the relative ease with which the filling can be provided compared to more expensive alternatives.

 In addition to health and safety concerns from mercury, silver fillings fail to adequately restore the natural properties and strength of teeth.
 As a result, teeth with silver fillings face damaging long-term complications such as fractures, cracks, and root canals.
-Many of these old fillings are treated with crowns which can be avoided by a more natural, biomimetic treatment approach.
+Many of these old fillings are treated with crowns which could be avoided with a more natural, biomimetic treatment approach.

-Biomimetic dentistry completely eliminates the use of silver fillings, in favor of white fillings or ceramic restorations that mimic the properties of natural teeth and protect teeth from long-term complications.
+Biomimetic dentistry includes conservative white fillings or ceramic restorations that mimic the properties of natural teeth and protect teeth from long-term complications.